kensoto-martinez/wordle-sdl3/README.md

 <h1>How to install</h1>

-<p>If you want to play without having to build the project, click <a href="https://github.com/kensoto-martinez/wordle-sdl3/tags">here</a>, choose the latest version, and download either wordle.zip or wordle-windows.zip.
+<p>If you want to play without having to build the project, click <a href="https://github.com/kensoto-martinez/wordle-sdl3/tags">here</a>, choose the latest version, and download wordle-windows.zip.
 Just launch the executable after extracting and you're all set.
 If you want to build or edit the project, download the source code.</p>

 <br>